 More recent research has shown that TMJ-associated headaches are more common in women than men, and that bruxism (teeth grinding) and other poor oral habits like nail biting can worsen headaches and other TMJ symptoms, particularly in adolescents.

 Diagnosing and Treating Headaches

 When assessing potential causes of headaches, a neuromuscular dentist analyzes your bite, and the most comfortable resting position for your jaw and jaw muscles.

 Individual treatments for TMJ-related headaches vary.
 Some patients find lasting relief with occasional therapy designed to relax the jaw muscles and allow the jaw to settle into a comfortable, natural resting position.
 Other patients benefit from custom-made oral appliances that encourage optimal jaw alignment.

 When it comes to achieving freedom from recurring headaches, the key is to focus on treating the solution rather than the symptoms.
 Medications may provide temporary relief, but all too often they simply mask the real problem.

-Accomplished Tulsa dentist Dr. Kevin Winters has extensive experience helping patients relieve their headaches and other discomfort linked to TMJ.
-You don’t have to live with chronic headaches; take the first step toward a new you by calling Winters Dental Excellence today at (918) 528-3330 to schedule your appointment.
+You don’t have to live with chronic headaches; take the first step toward a new you by calling élan by Dr. Meghan Hodges today at